Director of the Graduate Program in Education, Associate Professor of Education, Faculty Representative

 Britt Carlson Eaton

 Britt Carlson Eaton has deep roots at Gordon College as a third-generation alum.
 She earned a B.A. degree in Political Studies while also playing soccer for the Fighting Scots.
 Britt began her career immediately upon graduation, joining the Gordon College Admissions team recruiting new students from Maine, New Hampshire and Vermont.
-After working in a number of roles of increasing responsibility in Admissions, Britt accepted the role of associate vice president for college relations and annual giving in 2014.
-Since joining the Advancement effort, Britt has provided leadership for various aspects of the development enterprise including alumni engagement and annual giving.
+After working in a number of roles of increasing responsibility in Admissions, Britt accepted the role of associate vice president for college relations and annual giving in 2014 and in 2021 began serving as interim vice president for advancement.
+Most recently, Britt provided leadership for Faith Rising: The Campaign for Gordon College, which raised $187 million, exceeding its goal of $130 million and concluding a year early.

 Vice President for Administration